JWalshe86/McPlantsNavan/README.md

 * As a user I want to be able to access social media sites from the footer

+* As staff member I want to be able to see my current stock levels for each plant displayed on the site.
-* As an admin I want to be able to upload images related to events #170 #168
+* As a staff member I want to be able to upload images related to events
-* As admin I want to be able to create events but users cannot create events #168
+* As a staff member I want to be able to create, edit and delete newsletters
-* As admin I want to be able to update events so new information can be added or subtracted #167
+* As a staff member I want to be able to create events to display online.
-* As admin I want to be able to delete events #167
+* As a staff member I want to be able to update events on the site.
-* As admin I want to have my passwords safe #113
+* As a staff member I want to be able to delete events on the site.

 ### SCOPE 🔭<br>